SwedbankPay/swedbank-pay-sdk-android/sdk/dokka_github/sdk/com.swedbankpay.mobilesdk/-request-decorator/-init-.md

 Callback for adding custom headers to backend requests.

+For simple use-cases, see the [withHeaders](with-headers.md) factory methods.

 All requests made to the merchant backend will call back to the [decorateAnyRequest](decorate-any-request.md) method.
 This is a good place to add API keys and session tokens and the like.
 Afterwards each request